CatrinTQ/CatrinTQ/README.md

 ## Hey there 👋

-Here I am, a passionate web developer focusing on frontend technologies.
+Here I am, a passionate web developer focusing on frontend technologies located in Stockholm.
 I love building user-friendly interfaces using HTML, CSS, and JavaScript. 💻✨

 - 👯 I'm always looking for interesting projects to contribute to, and I'm eager to grow and learn with others.